Frequently Asked Questions

 Fee for service applies, and the client/recipient of services is responsible for payment.

-Payment is due according to the following fee schedule (please note that we only accept payment by cash or cheque at this time):Fee Schedule & Cancellation Policy
+Payment is due according to the following fee schedule (please note that we accept payment by cash, cheque, e-transfer, debit or credit card.
+For debit and credit card, we charge a processing fee.):Fee Schedule & Cancellation Policy

 4. How much time will an assessment take?

 The range of a typical neuropsychological assessment is 5 to 7 1/2 direct hours for the client, plus indirect time for scoring test results, analysis of the data, review of medical documents, and preparing a written report.

 The initial consultation includes a clinical interview and the administration of a QEEG, which typically totals about 2 hours for the client.
 Indirect time to analyse the QEEG, review documents and history, and determine treatment protocol is typically an additional 2 or more hours.

 Neurotherapy sessions are typically 50 minutes each.
 Frequency and duration are dependent upon the intensity of treatment metrics, which is typically based on the severity of the individual's condition.